Robert Mulligan: 1990s

 In the 1990s, at the age of 66, Mulligan would release his final film, The Man in the Moon (1991), starring a 14-year-old Reese Witherspoon, in her film debut.
 The film was praised by Roger Ebert, who included it at #8 in his Top 10 list of the best films of 1991, declaring, "Nothing else [Mulligan] has done... approaches the purity and perfection of The Man in the Moon... (with a) poetic, bittersweet tone, and avoid(ing) the sentimentalism and cheap emotion that could have destroyed this story."

 Later in March 1992, Mulligan made headlines when he angrily took his name off of airline cuts of The Man in the Moon, after he had learned that the film would be heavily censored by American and Delta flights.
 In an interview with Ebert, Mulligan explained, "The airlines demanded so many excessive and unreasonable cuts and changes that I took my name off the film... it's the first time I've ever done that."

 Before his death in 2008, Mulligan had commissioned playwright Beth Henley to write a screenplay from the novel A Long and Happy Life by Reynolds Price, which Mulligan had bought the rights to with his own money.
 The film was never made.

 Personal life

-Mulligan's first wife was Jane Lee Sutherland.
+Mulligan's first wife was Jane Lee Sutherland (1931-2010).
 Their marriage lasted from 1951 to 1968 and produced three children.
 His second marriage, to Sandy Mulligan, lasted from 1971 until his death.
 He was the elder brother of actor Richard Mulligan, whom he cast in Love with the Proper Stranger.

+Mulligan was known to sometimes clash with studio executives.
+A rumor circulated that during the 1960's, Mulligan got into a heated confrontation with Warner Bros. president Jack Warner and allegedly threw a chair at Warner.
+Decades later, Mulligan confirmed this story during a conversation with producer Bill Borden.

-Mulligan's career suffered from his struggle with alcoholism.
+Mulligan's career was hurt by his battle with alcoholism.
 His daughter, Beth Mulligan, later stated that their life at home was "chaotic and frightening."

 Death

-Mulligan died of heart disease at his home in Lyme, Connecticut on December 20, 2008, at the age of 83.
+Mulligan died of heart disease at his home in Lyme, Connecticut, on December 20, 2008, at the age of 83.

+He was survived by his second wife, Sandy; three children; and two grandchildren.

+One of Mulligan's surviving grandchildren is Los Angeles music producer Quentin Mulligan, also known as frumhere.
+One of his music albums is entitled Same Time, Next Year.

+Reminiscing about his grandfather, Quentin has stated, "Grandpa was a living life."